blackwhites/Kubernetes-Lab-Tutorial/content/architecture.md

 ## Proxy
 The kube-proxy component enables the Kubernetes service abstraction by maintaining network rules on the host and performing connection forwarding.
 It runs on the workers.
 It binds on port 31080.

+## Command line client
+The kubectl is the command line interface the humans use to interact with a Kubernetes cluster.
+It connect to the API Server and provides a power interface.
+The kubectl CLI can run on any machine is able to reach the API Server.